 Collaborate with librarians to improve your or your students' research and information literacy skills.
 Information literacy is "the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.”

 The Library provides a wide range of instructional services to help you and your students.
 Sessions introduce students to library databases, library research, source evaluation, as well as in-depth instruction for advanced users (see our Information Literacy curriculum for details).
+Librarians understand the value of active learning for students to process and apply what we teach.
+Please give us the time and space to work with your students beyond lecture and demonstration so they have deeper learning of information literacy and better outcomes in their coursework.

 According to the Association of College & Research Libraries (ACRL) Framework for Information Literacy for Higher Education, “Information literacy is the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.”*